 Jump to:Page Content

 Harvard Kennedy School is a place where ideas meet practice as scholars and practitioners conduct research on pressing public policy problems and share their insights with students.
 In addition to research and teaching, our faculty is actively engaged in the affairs of the world - shaping public policy, advising governments, and helping to run major institutions in the United States and abroad.
 The learning in our classrooms reflects this reality.

 HKS is home to a large and distinguished faculty working in international development.
-They come from a range of countries (such as Chile, India, Pakistan, South Africa, Turkey, and Venezuela), and varied disciplines (such as economics, political science, history, and law).
+They come from a range of countries (such as Chile, India, Pakistan, South Africa, Turkey, and Venezuela), and varied disciplines (such as economics, political science, public administration, and law).
 Faculty members teaching in the MPA/ID Program are leaders in their fields of scholarship.
 Their research is changing the ways in which problems of poverty and underdevelopment are analyzed and approached.

 What particularly distinguishes our faculty members is that they are scholars and practitioners.
 Over the course of their careers, members of our faculty are likely to hold full-time positions in government or international organizations.
 In addition they serve as advisors to: